 Configuring the GCP Microsoft SQL Server image

-If selected the Google-provided SQL Server Enterprise operating system image
+If you selected the Google-provided SQL Server Enterprise operating system image

 when you created your VM, you must configure SQL Server to use the SAP